Turner in Tottenham

 will also shortly know their place no more.

-William Hobson died on 23rd May 1840 and
+William Hobson died on 23rd May 1840 and was buried at All Hallows, Tottenham.

 Additional information from: Lost House of Haringey, Bruce Castle Museum, 1986